apurba-biswas/sagemaker-studio-custom-image-samples/examples/conda-env-kernel-image/README.md

 aws --region ${REGION} sagemaker update-domain --cli-input-json file://update-domain-input.json
 ```

+When updating domain, add the image name and the image-config to json and then update
+i.e. all custom images should be in the json

 Create a User Profile, and start a Notebook using the SageMaker Studio launcher.

 ### Update Image with SageMaker Studio